There are multiple things that you should expect and prepare for before your surgery.

 There are two main ways the doctors will put you to sleep for surgery.

 Way Two: The other way is with a mask.
 What happens here is they put a big mask that covers your nose and mouth on your face.
-You get a choice of a flavor for the gas.
+As a kid, you can get a choice of a flavor for the gas.
 I always went with cherry.
 Then, they will start the gas.
 They will ask you to take deep breaths and then try to blow the gas back; this is just to help you fall asleep and it works.
+This is typically used for general anesthesia.
+However, as noted above, you could have just an oxygen mask too if you are not getting your medicine through the mask.

 For information about when you wake up, please see the "what to expect after your surgery" section.